ashish-greycube/jodit_html_editor/README.md

 ## Jodit

-Replace Quill Text Editor With Jodit HTML Editor on ERPNext Version 11 (only) at
+Replace Quill Text Editor With Jodit HTML Editor on ERPNext Version 11,12 at
 1. WebPage
 2. WebForm
 3. Item doctype  > Website Description field
+4. Newsletter > Message field
+5. Item Group > Content field

 ### What it does ?